JZ34345/AI-Usage-Cost-Dashboard/README.md

 * **query type**: A term that refers to what type of information a person is asking AI for an answer to.

+* **R squared/R^2**: Coefficient of Determination.
+A measurement of goodness of fit and how trustworthy a regression model is.
+Scales from 0 to 1.

 * **threshold**: A value that determines what constitutes an anomaly.

 * **week-over-week-delta**: A metric that calculates the change in usage cost between the current and previous week.